Avtex19/OpenAPI-student-rooms/README.md

 - [Usage Examples](#usage-examples)
 - [Response Format](#response-format)

 ## Overview

-This project provides a complete OpenAPI 3.0 specification for a Student Rooms Management API.
-It defines all endpoints, request/response schemas, authentication, business rules, and comprehensive features for managing students and room assignments in an educational institution.
+This project provides a complete OpenAPI 3.0.3 specification for a Student Rooms Management API.
+It defines all endpoints, request/response schemas, JWT authentication, business rules, and comprehensive enterprise features for managing students and room assignments in an educational institution.

 ## Features